CityOfZion/neon-js/packages/neon-nep9/README.md

 Neon-NEP9 plugin.
 Adds the package `nep9` into `neon-core`.

-- Ability to parse an NEP9 compliant string into an easily comsumable intent object
+- Ability to parse an NEP9 compliant string into an easily consumable intent object

 ## Installation